zserge/zserge.github.io/src/blog/anvil-howto-style-views.md

 ## Overriding styles

-My personal favourite in making styles is passing a renderable lambda to override the style if needed:
+My personal favourite way of making styles is passing a renderable lambda to override the style if needed:

 ```